 Slip-On Pads

-Furthermore, for owners of valuable or antique firearms, a slip-on pad provides significant recoil reduction without compromising the original condition of the stock.
+- For owners of valuable or antique firearms, a slip-on pad provides significant recoil reduction.
+They don’t have to compromise the original condition of the stock.

 Grind-to-Fit Pads